galinhaman/Hydra-Guide/docs/en/download-sources.md

 ## Downloaders

 `Torrent` is the most common form of download among all sources.
-It works in the peer to peer (p2p) method, and seeds and peers are required for downloads to work.
+It works in the peer to peer (p2p) method, seeds and peers are required for downloads to work.
 Because of this dependency, its speed tends to be the most inconsistent among all the options available on Hydra.
 However, it is still possible to achieve high speeds for games with a high number of seeds and peers.

 `Gofile`/`Pixeldrain`/`Datanodes`/`Mediafire`/`Qiwi` are free hosters for direct downloads, without relying on seeds and peers.
 Because they are free, their speeds may still not be as consistent.
 Among them, `Gofile` presents better and more consistent results.